Strategy

 Principles for Sustainable Insurance

-• Strategy: Commit to considering environmental, social and governance risks and opportunities in insurance business, and to working with other industry participants to do the same.
-These Principles are relevant to insurers in their dual role as both corporates and as organisations that make investments.
-This initiative involves a fee for participation and requires periodic disclosure of progress made towards adopting the principles.
+- Strategy: Commit to considering ESG risks and opportunities in insurance practices, and to working with other industry participants to do the same.
+These Principles are relevant to insurers in their dual role as both corporates entities conducting operations, and as organisations with investment activities.

 Impact Standards for Financing Sustainable Development (IS-FSD)